gerth2/gerth2.github.io/_drafts/on_code_comment.md

 The comments are like a good tour guide in the art gallery - they never describe the actual painting itself, but rather give context to the author's thought process, and how it connects to the broader culture and time in which it was created.
 Write your comments to be good tour guides to your own thought process, assumptions, and desires.

-A good practice is to leave a note when you still need to come back and finish something:
+A good practice is to [always leave a note](https://www.youtube.com/watch?v=eNZsWIzEhP4) when you still need to come back and finish something:

 ```c
 double periodic(){